History of Chris Paul in Timeline

 On August 7, 2021, Chris Paul signed a four-year contract extension with the Phoenix Suns worth up to $120 million.

-2021: Inducted into the Wake Forest Sports Hall of Fame
+2021: Inducted into Wake Forest Sports Hall of Fame

-In 2021, Chris Paul was inducted into the Wake Forest Sports Hall of Fame, further solidifying his legacy at the university.
+In 2021, Chris Paul was inducted into the Wake Forest Sports Hall of Fame.

-In 2021, Chris Paul was selected to the NBA 75th Anniversary Team, recognizing his outstanding career and achievements in basketball.
+In 2021, Chris Paul was selected to the NBA 75th Anniversary Team, recognizing him as one of the greatest players in NBA history.

 On January 24, 2022, Chris Paul scored 27 points, grabbed nine rebounds and dished out 14 assists in a 115–109 win against the Utah Jazz.